ronin207/na-agent/mattermost/README.md

 In any Mattermost channel, users can interact with the bot using:

 ```
-/lecture <your question>
+@knowledge-agent <your question>
 ```

 For example:
 ```
-/lecture What is the definition of a vector norm?
+@knowledge-agent What is the definition of a vector norm?
 ```

 The bot will respond with: